 Parent consultation evenings take place twice a year and there is also an opportunity to discuss your child's end of year report.
-Parents are given information about the progress and attainment of their child in reading, writing and maths and in Reception in the Prime (Personal, Social and Emotional Development, Physical Development, Communication and Language) and Specific (Literacy, Mathematics, Understanding the World, Expressive Arts & Design) areas of Development.
+Parents are given information about the progress and attainment of their child in reading, writing and maths and in Reception in Communication and Language, Physical Development, Personal, Social and Emotional Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Desin.
 Outside agencies involved with some children provide reports and information about attainment and expected progress for health based needs, such as speech and language or physical development.